Pan-Arabism: Attempts at Arab union

 Also in 1958, a Hashemite-led rival, the Arab Federation, was founded between Jordan and Iraq.
 Tensions with the UAR and the 14 July Revolution made the Arab Federation collapse after only six months.
 Another attempt, the United Arab States, existed as a confederation between the United Arab Republic and the Mutawakkilite Kingdom of Yemen, but it dissolved in 1961.

 Two later attempts represented the enthusiasm of Libya's Muammar Gaddafi, the Federation of Arab Republics, which lasted five years, and the Arab Islamic Republic with Tunisia, which also aimed to include Algeria and Morocco but never emerged in practice.
 Muammar Gaddafi had talks with Chadli Bendjedid in 1988 about forming an Algeria-Libya union.
 Instead the Arab Maghreb Union was formed in 1989.
 Aside from the forcible unification of much of the Arabian Peninsula by the Saudi rulers of Najd during the 1920s, the unity of seven Arab emirates that form the United Arab Emirates and the unification of North Yemen and South Yemen stand today as rare examples of actual unification.
-The current Syrian government is and the former government of Iraq was led by rival factions of the Ba'ath Party, which continues to espouse pan-Arabism and is organized in several other countries.
+The former governments of Iraq and Syria were both led by rival factions of the Ba'ath Party, which, until the fall of the Assad regime in 2024, espoused pan-Arabism.